dmbarbour/glas/docs/GlasApps.md

 To enhance performance, I hope to support systematic code distribution, such that some calls or callbacks can be handled locally.
 Guided by annotations, an 'rpc' method may be partially evaluated based on MethodRef and have code extracted for evaluation at the caller.
 We can do the same with 'cb', partially evaluating based on MethodName.
 To support pipelining of multiple calls and remote processing of results, we could even send part of the continuation.
 However, this is all very theoretical at the moment.

 The notion that network disruption invalidates an RpcObj is debatable in context of distributed runtimes.
 Even if one node loses access, another might retain access.
-In context of distributed runtimes, we might indicate how multi-homing is handled in the search Criteria.
+In context of distributed runtimes, we might indicate how multi-homing is handled in the search criteria.

 *Note:* A runtime may publish RPC methods to support integrated development environments and debuggers.
-The application should have an opportunity to access these via 'sys.refl.rpc("MethodName", List of Arg)'.
+This might be presented within an application as 'sys.refl.dbg.rpc'.
+We'll additionally want reflection on RPC registries and resources, perhaps 'sys.refl.rpc.\*'.

 ## Graphical User Interface?
 Defer.